amusecode/amuse/doc/reference/stellar_dynamics_interface_specification.rst

 Object State, Extension Mechanism
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Not all information of a particle can be transfered with the get_state and set_state functions.
+Not all information of a particle can be transferred with the get_state and set_state functions.
 To
 support other properties (like acceleration), the code can define ``get_`` and ``set_`` functions.
 These
 functions must get or set one scalar property (1 argument) or a vector property (3 arguments)